Contributing

 Testing in local

-- Change the version of the plugin for your custom own version in the
+Change the version of the plugin for your custom own version in the gradle.properties file, for example:

 gradle publishToMavenLocal

-- Generates a new clean architecture project using the local project.
+Generate a new clean architecture project using the local plugin.

 Create a build.gradle file in an empty folder with the next content: